JetBrains/meta-runner-power-pack/artifacts-publisher/README.md

 and cannot be overriden from path '<another path>\MRPP_PublishTeamCityArtifacts.xml'``

 it means Meta-runner with the same ID is already defined in another project.
 To fix it you can either remove old Meta-runner, or change ID of the new one.
-ID of the Meta-runner is name of the file, so you can simply rename file to some other name.
+ID of the Meta-runner is the name of the file, so you can simply rename file to some other name.
 It makes sense to preserve prefix **MRPP_** so that you could understand where this meta-runner came from.